MicrosoftDocs/azure-management-docs/articles/azure-linux/intro-azure-linux.md

 > [!NOTE]
 > Azure Linux 3.0 is available in preview on AKS.
 >
-> For instructions on how to get started, please read the [How To Enable Azure Linux 3.0](./how-to-enable-azure-linux3.md) docs.
+> To learn how to get started, see [Quickstart: Enable Azure Linux 3.0](./how-to-enable-azure-linux3.md).

 ## Azure Linux Container Host key benefits